 - Vocabulary and fluency development.

 - Selections from Apollodorus, Ovid, Plutarch, Aeschylus, and Sophocles

 - Selections from Justin Martyr, Ignatius of Loyola, Thomas Aquinas, papal encyclicals, et al.

 - Completion of all readings and assignments by if not before the given due date.

 - Evidence of care in preparation for written, oral, and performance assignments

 - Maintenance of the source binder, which will contain all assignments and class notes as well

 - In-class seminar discussions

-Assignments must be completed according to the prescribed rubric.
-No credit will be given for late assignments.
+Assignments are pass/fail, and quarter grades are determined by the percentage of passed assignments.
+Deadlines will be generous, to allow for rewrites and redos, but no credit will be given for late assignments.
 It is the sole responsibility of the student to communicate any exceptional or prohibiting circumstances.